genicam/harvesters/README.rst

 Development Status
 ******************

-The Harvester project has started since April 2018 and it's still under development as of October 2018 but many developers and researchers over the world have already confirmed that it is actually usable with the popular GenTL Producers and GenICam compliant cameras from the following companies.
-We have realized the progress had been brought by all interested people's positive expectation in the machine vision market and we strongly believe it will sustain to the following years.
-Of course, we will never forget the importance of volunteer companies which provided us their products to test Harvester.
-Thank you very much!

-Note that we as the committee have not prepared any formal certification procedure for Harvester.
+The following table could be infromative for you but note that we as the committee have not prepared any formal certification procedure for Harvester.
 The following results were presented by Harvester users who confirmed Harvester worked for their use cases.
 It is true that the following information does not cover whole domain but as a fact it is helpful sometimes at least.

 * N.A.: Not applicable.
 * N.T.: Not tested.